urbanopt/urbanopt-cli/example_files/resources/residential-measures/resources/hpxml-measures/docs/source/workflow_inputs.rst

   ====================  =======  =====  ============  ========  ========  ======================

   .. [#] Portion of total conventional hot water heating load (delivered energy plus tank standby losses).
-         Can be obtained from `Directory of SRCC OG-300 Solar Water Heating System Ratings <https://solar-rating.org/programs/og-300-program/>`_ or NREL's `System Advisor Model <https://sam.nrel.gov/>`_ or equivalent.
+         Can be obtained from `Directory of SRCC OG-300 Solar Water Heating System Ratings <https://solar-rating.org/programs/og-300-program/>`_ or NLR's `System Advisor Model <https://sam.nrel.gov/>`_ or equivalent.
   .. [#] ConnectedTo must reference a ``WaterHeatingSystem``.
          The referenced water heater cannot be a space-heating boiler nor attached to a desuperheater.
   .. [#] If ConnectedTo not provided, solar fraction will apply to all water heaters in the building.